Featured

 Boondocking, Fishtrap Lake, BLM Land, Sprague, Washington

-We drove to Sprague, WA where we will be boondocking for two night.
+We drove to Sprague, WA where we will be boondocking for two nights.
 The small town has a ton of old cars and trucks.
 They’re all over so it seems like a town-wide hobby to collect old cars.

 Daniel and I took the boys for a walk and picked up trash along the way.